Barcelona, Spain travel guide

 Activities

-2:00 PM·Arrive at Barcelona El Prat (BCN) and take the Aerobus directly to the city center.
+3:00 PM·Arrive at Barcelona El Prat (BCN) and take the Aerobus directly to the city center, a quick and efficient way to start your adventure.

 Why Visit

-The Aerobus is the most efficient and cost-effective way to get from the airport to the heart of Barcelona.
-It avoids inflated taxi fares and gets you settled quickly.
+The Aerobus is the most convenient and cost-effective way to get from the airport to Plaça Catalunya, right in the heart of Barcelona.
+It saves you from inflated taxi fares and gets you into the city vibe immediately.

 Insider Tip

-Purchase your Aerobus ticket online beforehand to save a few euros and avoid queues at the airport.
+Purchase your Aerobus ticket online in advance to save a euro or two and avoid any queues at the airport.
 The journey takes about 35 minutes.

 Why Visit